OAGi/Score/docs/test_cases/TestSuite2.md

 An OAGIS developer cannot create an end user account that does not meet password rules.

 #### Test Assertion #2.2.4
-An OAGIS developer cannot update the log in ID of an end user account with a new unique log in ID.
+An OAGIS developer can update the log in ID of an end user account with a new unique log in ID.

 #### Test Assertion #2.2.5
 An OAGIS developer can update the password of an end user account with a new password that meet password rules.